evadne/gemini-notes/README.md

 ### Email

 **Nine Email:** Best in class with regards to synchronisation, as it is able to utilise Google’s G Suite ActiveSync emulation layer.
-Push email works, and more importantly, if an email is read on one devie, it is automatically marked as read in Nine Email, and the unread notification is removed.
+Push email works, and more importantly, if an email is read on one device, it is automatically marked as read in Nine Email, and the unread notification is removed.
 This makes Nine Email the only application currently acceptable for the Gemini.

 - 	Incorrect typography for the Messages list, with the subject of the message being at the same font weight and colour as the message preview.
 No ability to adjust lines of text in the preview.
 Need to follow up with support team.